silverstripe/silverstripe-framework/docs/en/installation/composer.md

  			...
  		}

- * Use `php composer.phar require` to install the module as you would normally.
+ * **Install the module as you would normally.** Use the regular composer function - there are no special flags to use a fork.
 Your fork will be used in place of the package version.

  		php composer.phar require silverstipre/advancedworklow